 Hosted by Peter Barakan, this show has short 30-minute interviews with artists, writers, world whistling champions (?) and everything in between.

-Similar to “The Lifestyle Museum”, but with longer interviews and a more in-depth cover of issues.
+Similar to “The Lifestyle Museum”, but with longer interviews and a more in-depth coverage of issues.
 Guests in this show include more poets, novelists, philosophers, etc.

 Tech show hosted by programmer Tatsuhiko Miyagawa, of CPAN fame.
 Shows are long (1~2 hour) unstructured conversations with friends and colleagues about recent issues in tech.